hoafaloaf/seqparse/README.rst

 Final Notes
 -----------

-There're still a number of things I'd like to do to make the class interfaces a bit more standardized (see my goals for the **v0.7.0** release above), but aside from that I'm moderately happy with this code.
+I'm moderately happy with this code -- but there's **always** room for improvement (and new/exciting features).

 Lemme know if you have any requests/complaints/suggestions!